Neuburg Air Base: History

 The history of military aviation in Neuburg dates back to 1912, when a military aircraft landed in the drill square in Neuburg for the first time.

 In 1935 construction of the base started.
 In 1937, the base was designated as the "Aviation Weapons School".
-It was equipped with Dornier Do 23's, Focke-Wulf Fw 56's, and Junkers Ju 52's.
+It was equipped with Dornier Do 23s, Focke-Wulf Fw 56s, and Junkers Ju 52s.
 Close to the end of World War II, Neuburg also served as a base and construction facility for the jet-driven Me 262 fighter aircraft.
-On 19 March 1945 the Neuburg jet plant itself was bombed by B-24 Liberators of the USAAF 392d Bombardment Group.
-After being taken by the Americans, the airfield received the Allied Code designation R-60.
+On 19 March 1945 the Neuburg jet plant was bombed by B-24 Liberators of the USAAF 392d Bombardment Group.
+After being taken over by the Americans, the airfield received the Allied Code designation R-60.

-The airfield was part of the major manoeuvre from 12 to 23 June 2023, held under the leadership of the German Air Force Air Defender 23; it was the greatest exercise of air forces since NATO was announced.
+The airfield was part of the major manoeuvre from 12 to 23 June 2023, held under the leadership of the German Air Force Air Defender 23; it was the biggest exercise of air forces since the formation of NATO was announced.